 This refreshing Cucumber Onion Salad has just 4 ingredients!
-It’s an easy, low-calorie and tasty side dish you’ll find yourself making again and again…and again.
+It’s an easy, low-calorie, low-carb and tasty side dish you’ll find yourself making again and again…and again.

 - Cucumbers are very watery.
 Once you have peeled and spiralized, sliced, or diced them, allow them to drain, 20 minutes is ideal.

 - I sliced the red onion extremely thin to achieve a similar look and feel to the cucumber noodles.
-(I actually used my other favorite gadget, a mandoline.)
+(I actually used my other favorite gadget, a mandolin.)

 - Once everything is mixed together, drain off excess liquid before serving.